Mitchelstown: History

+Unlike other landlords of the time, who had a "hands off" management style, Caroline and Robert King undertook a number of progressive projects in their Mitchelstown estate from the mid-1770s onwards.
+The demesne wall, reputed to be the longest park wall in Ireland, took 16 years to build.
+It is 10 km long, encloses 500 hectares and was originally over 3 metres in height in most places.

+The medieval town was demolished and replaced by the present town which is centred more to the south-east.
+The town was laid out in a grid pattern of two main streets intersected by a number of smaller streets.

+Some of its streets are named after members of the King family, namely Robert, George, Edward, James, Thomas and also King (the family name).
+The other streets of the Georgian town are Church Street, Baldwin Street, Alley Lane, Chapel Hill, Convent Hill, King Square, New Square and Mulberry Lane.

-The layout established by the second and third Earls of Kingston between 1776 and 1830 utilised the natural features of the site to give panoramic views of the Galtee Mountains.
+The layout established by the second and third Earls of Kingston, between 1776 and 1830, utilised the natural features of the site to give views of the Galtee Mountains.
 This is best illustrated by how George Street was designed with Saint George's Arts and Heritage Centre (formerly Saint George's Church) closing the view on the southern end, and the northern view being terminated by Kingston College and Temple Hill on the Galtee Mountains.

-Mitchelstown Castle was rebuilt between 1823 and 1825 by the third Earl of Kingston.
-His new house was the biggest in Ireland.
-During the Irish Civil War in 1922 the castle was occupied by the Republican Army.
-During six weeks of occupation, its contents were looted and the building was burnt on 13 August 1922 — ostensibly to prevent it from being used by the Irish Free State Army.
+Mitchelstown Castle was rebuilt between 1823 and 1825 by George King, 3rd Earl of Kingston.

+During the Irish Civil War in 1922, the castle was occupied by the Irish Republican Army.
+During six weeks of occupation, its contents were looted and the building was burnt on the night 12 and 13 August 1922 – ostensibly to prevent it from being used by the Irish Free State army.
 However, there is no evidence to support that claim.
-The real motive for the fire seems to have been an attempt to cover up the looting as well as an wanton destruction.
+Another motive, put forward for the fire, was to cover up the looting and destruction of the building.
 The ashlar limestone of the house stood as a ruin until about 1930 when it was bought by the monks of Mount Melleray Abbey who used it to build their new monastery in County Waterford.